 The deposits from reinsurers are detailed in Section C.3 Credit risk.
-The deposits from reinsurers are valued for Solvency II and IFRS at fair value through profit or loss.
+The deposits from reinsurers are valued for Solvency II and IFRS at fair value through profit or loss, with the exception of private debt securities held, as noted in Section D.1.3 Investments.